NLog/NLog.Targets.Mail/README.md

 [![Version](https://badge.fury.io/nu/NLog.Targets.Mail.svg)](https://www.nuget.org/packages/NLog.Targets.Mail)
 [![AppVeyor](https://img.shields.io/appveyor/ci/nlog/NLog-Targets-Mail/master.svg)](https://ci.appveyor.com/project/nlog/NLog-Targets-Mail/branch/master)

 NLog Mail Target for sending email using .NET SmtpClient for each logevent.
 Can also be combined with [BufferingWrapper](https://github.com/nlog/NLog/wiki/BufferingWrapper-target) to group multiple logevents into a single email.
 Can also be combined with [LimitingWrapper](https://github.com/NLog/NLog/wiki/LimitingWrapper-target) to throttle the number of emails.
+Can also be combined with [FilteringWrapper](https://github.com/NLog/NLog/wiki/FilteringWrapper-target) to avoid repeated identical emails.

 If having trouble with output, then check [NLog InternalLogger](https://github.com/NLog/NLog/wiki/Internal-Logging) for clues.
 See also [Troubleshooting NLog](https://github.com/NLog/NLog/wiki/Logging-Troubleshooting)